Sienci-Labs/Resources/gsender/gs-using-gsender.md

 1. At a point when the bit is above the workpiece and not cutting material, stop the job and turn off your router.
 1. If you **don't** have the limit switches, move the machine back to your zero starting point by clicking go XY0.
 This will move the machine back to the starting X and Y axis.
 Then click "go to Z" to lower the bit to the Z height.
 You should see the numbers beside the XYZ all zeros.
 Once the router is at the initial starting Zero you can turn off the computer and controller.
 ![](/_images/_gsender/_using/gs_us_job-loss2.jpg){.aligncenter .size-medium}
+*Note: If you lose your zeroes and you have used a touchplate to set them, you can reuse it to find your starting spot again, before resuming the job*
 1. When you are ready to cut again, load up your g-code file.
 Your location should still read all zeros for each of the axes.
 Raise the router a bit above your material and turn on.
 1. You should see the green ‘Start Job’ button, with a small icon on the top right of the button.
 ![](/_images/_gsender/_using/gs_us_job-loss3.jpg){.aligncenter .size-medium}